pymodbus-dev/pymodbus/doc/source/client.rst

 This is only a problem for synchronous applications that use multiple threads or for asynchronous applications that use multiple :mod:`asyncio.create_task`.

+The client no longer supports task cancellation, please don't use pymodbus with asyncio frameworks like aiohttp that rely on task cancellation.
+Note that pymodbus is deliberately NOT safe to use with code that relies on task cancellation.

 It is allowed to have multiple client objects that e.g. each communicate with a TCP based device.